 Angie travels full time with her little family, emphasizing life education and exploration as imperative to her sons' development and her personal transformation following multiple traumas in her 20s such as surviving domestic abuse, the Japanese disaster in 2011, and witnessing a friend die from a shark attack.
 Passionate about human rights and global development, Angie has spent time working with local surfing communities in northern Peru, mentoring women in rural Nepal in virtual reality and storytelling, and documenting social development projects in the far flung reaches of India's Himalayan region of Ladakh.

 Angie is a strong voice for wellbeing, education, environment and humanity, advising brands on creative strategy and content marketing, corporate social responsibility, future world building, and storytelling in Virtual and Augmented Reality.
-Her writing, video content and films cover travel, social impact, wellbeing, environment, sustainable tourism and business, and has been distributed extensively in multiple languages.
+Her writing, video content and films cover travel, social impact, wellbeing, environment, sustainable tourism and business, and have been distributed extensively in multiple languages.

 Angie believes in futures that are only possible by upgrading humanity now.